 Students in the online Master in Nonprofit Leadership program must also complete a capstone project or graduate thesis.
 Students in the 42 credit hour program must also complete an internship.

-Juniata College is accredited by the Middle States Commission on Higher Education (MSCHE).
+Juniata College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 Offering a variety of undergraduate and graduate programs, the Department of Social Sciences at the University of Houston Downtown provides students with a diverse selection of academic paths to study human issues.
 Housed in the College of Humanities and Social Sciences, the Department of Social Sciences provides students with valuable academic and professional resources, including internship opportunities, to boost the quality of their degree programs.